 Mr. Shay Hershcovich: I will begin with the timeline.
 The project began the technology in 2008.
-Professor Aharon Gedanken from Bar Ilan University approached the European Union with this invention and the European Union decided to invest more than 12 million euros in four years of the research.
-So, the NANO Textile made this technology more advanced and more mature, and together with the European Union they investigate and make clinical trial and industrial machines, and the fabrics, and after research in 2013 it was announced the most interesting technology.
-This project won many awards.
-I would like also mentioning or mutual project with the EU that was funded under Horizon 2020.
+Professor Aharon Gedanken from Bar Ilan University approached the European Union with this invention and the European Union decided to invest more than 12 million euros in four years of the research through Horizon 2020.
+NANO Textile used the grant to improve the technology through clinical trials and to build industrial machines.

 SOC: In the formation of every scientific spinoff, one of the most important keys to success is the team.
 For many potential investors, the management team is the most important element in deciding whether to invest in it or not.
 Could you please share some information about the team members who supported you and the project?
 What are the key additions to the team needed in the short term?

 Professor Aharon Gedanken is our R&D leader.
-He has published 725 pre-reviewed manuscripts in international journals and has applied for 38 Patents.
+He has published 725 peer-reviewed manuscripts in international journals and has applied for 38 Patents.
 His H-Index is 78 and he is on the editorial boards of 7 international journals.
-He leads a group of 20 research people.
-He was a partner in five EC FP7 projects one of them, SONO, was coordinated by him.
+He leads a group of 20 researchers.
+He was a partner in five EC FP7 projects.
+SONO, one of the five, was coordinated by him.
 He was the Israeli representative to the NMP (Nano, Materials, Processes) committee of EC in FP7.
 He was awarded the prize of the Israel Vacuum Society and the Israel Chemical Society for excellence in Research.

 Dr. Ilana Perelshtein, our scientific lead.
 Perelshtein obtained her M.Sc. degree (2005) in the field of Physical Chemistry and the Ph.
 D. (2009) in Chemistry of Materials at Bar-Ilan University under the supervision of Prof. A. Gedanken.
 Perelshtein has developed a one-step process for the synthesis of antibacterial nanoparticles and their subsequent coating on surfaces by sonochemical technique.
 Perelshtein is the author of 45 scientific publications in peer-reviewed journals and has applied for 2 patents.
 She wrote the ‘Introduction to Nanotechnology’ course for the Open University of Israel (2015).

-List Goldhammer, CTO, has 20 years of experience in the textile and apparel industry working for leading global brands: Limited Brands – Victoria's Secret, Standard Textile, Rotex and Delta in product merchandising, product development, sourcing and production roles both in the US and Israel servicing customers and partnering with manufacturers all over the world: US, EU, Far East, EMEA.
+List Goldhammer, our CTO, has 20 years of experience in the textile and apparel industry.
+She has worked for leading global brands: Limited Brands – Victoria’s Secret, Standard Textile, Rotex and Delta in product merchandising, product development, sourcing and production roles.
+She has served customers and partnered with manufacturers all over the world: US, EU, Far East, EMEA.

-Roy Hirsch, VP Business Development.
-Strategy and business development expert with a background in M&A and strategic consultancy to leading Israeli enterprises and local branches of global enterprises.
-Initiated M&A transactions and represented emerging startups in the fields of strategy, marketing, deal negotiations and M&A negotiations.
-Provided and supported strategic planning for leading enterprises.
+Roy Hirsch, our VP Business Development, is a strategy and business development expert with a background in M&A and strategic consultancy to leading Israeli enterprises and local branches of global enterprises.
+He has initiated M&A transactions and represented emerging startups in the fields of strategy, marketing, deal negotiations and M&A negotiations.
+He has also provided and supported strategic planning for leading enterprises.

-And me, Shay Hershcovich, Director, VP Investment strategist.
-Led the company’s establishment activities including marketing materials, registration, fundraising, recruiting and training.
-Assisting in defining the company’s strategy and leading its execution.
-Responsible for planning and monitoring the company’s operations in Israel, EU, and Asia.
+And I myself, Shay Hershcovich, the Head of Business Development.
+I lead the company’s establishment activities including marketing materials, registration, fundraising, recruiting and training, and assist in defining the company’s strategy and leading its execution.
+I am responsible for planning and monitoring the company’s operations in Israel, EU, and Asia.

 SOC: It is not a secret that the development of a new technology and its subsequent commercialization presupposes some problem and addresses unmet needs.
 Respectively, what problem did you intend to solve by creating your technology/product?
 What results did you plan to achieve?

-Mr. Shay Hershcovich: So, viral bacteria are everywhere around us, it might be the cell phone or computer, or even the couch you are sitting on.
+Mr. Shay Hershcovich: Viral bacteria are everywhere around us, such as your cell phone, computer, or even the couch you are sitting on.
 Just imagine how many surfaces you can touch, especially in public places, at buses and trains.
-And then people touch their faces, their mouths, and in this way, they just transfer thousands of bacteria into their bodies.
-This can be a huge problem when your immune system is weak.
-For example, when you broke your arm, you go to hospital – and that’s the problem, you can get there other viral bacteria from the air or from doctor-to-patient, or by touching different surfaces.
-That is why we came to this technology, which can kill bacteria from different surfaces, for example, plastics or glasses.
-And inasmuch as our technology works with physics, we can create anything you want antibacterial (cigarettes, smartphones etc.).
+And then people touch their faces, their mouths, which transfers thousands of bacteria into their bodies.
+This is a huge problem when your immune system is weak.
+For example, when someone visits the hospital to care for a broken arm, they can acquire a viral bacterial infection (lat.
+Infectio).
+That is why our technology is so important.
+It will kill bacteria from different surfaces, including textiles, plastics, glasses.

 SOC: As far as we understand from the video, the problem which you targeted to solve was actual before.
 Probably someone has already tried to solve it.
 Is it right?
 What are the USP of your technology and fundamental difference from other technologies/products that tried to solve this problem before you?

-Mr. Shay Hershcovich: So, other antibacterial clinics work with chemical materials, they embed particles into surfaces.
-This procedure is very cheap.
-And this method can be used just a couple times, meaning that you have to do this procedure again and again.
-It is not effective for durability, for hospitals.
-This is what the most antibacterial fabrics claim to do.
-But our technology is more efficient.
+Mr. Shay Hershcovich: When other antibacterial clinics work with chemical materials, they embed particles into surfaces.
+This procedure is very cheap, however, it is not durable.
+Our technology is more efficient.
 We embed the particles into the polymers of the fabrics.
-We take the regular fabrics and call them the final product.
-That is why our method is cost-efficient and it is durable for many industrial washing machines.
-Besides, any kinds of fabrics can be used, not only the synthetic ones.
+Our method is cost-efficient and is durable for many industrial washing machines.
+Another benefit is that any kinds of fabric can be used.
+It could also be applied to surfaces, such as glass, plastic, and wood.
 So, this is how we see the competitive landscape.

 SOC: Brilliant!
 Investors need to understand the investment structure of the company.
 Who owns the controlling stake in Nanotextile?

-Mr. Shay Hershcovich: Most of the shares, about 76% of the company, is owned by two individuals Mr. Shuki Hershcovich and Shay Sapir Investment, both belong to Mr. Joshua Hershcovich.
-There also some small shareholders as well.
+Mr. Shay Hershcovich: Most of the shares, about 76% of the company, are owned by Mr. Shuki Hershcovich.

 SOC: I know you are really experienced in the business model and market researchers.
 I wonder what is the actual addressable market currently for your product and what are the current competitors there?
 Could you please share with us the results of the market studies, if there are any?
 What might be the barriers to entry the market?